ePages-de/epages-devportal/_posts/2018/2018-08-18-getting-started-with-micronaut.md

 #### Execution

 Now we have everything we need to try out our new REST client.
-First, we need to start the application, which **in my laptop takes 1843 milliseconds**:
+First, we need to start the application, which **on my laptop takes 1843 milliseconds**:

 ```
 [main] INFO  io.micronaut.runtime.Micronaut - Startup completed in 1843ms.
 Server Running: http://localhost:8080